DPhi-Space/FSCompose/docs/6.Examples/Serial/README.md

 Waiting for Instructions
 ```

-Press *e* and enter for it to fetch everything it needs from the GS and *uplink* it to the (local) FS.
+Press **e** for it to fetch everything it needs from the GS and *uplink* it to the (local) FSCompose.
 Now after a minute or two, the script will receive the `downlink.zip`, and show the output below:

 ```bash